Psilocybin in Massachusetts: Everything You Need to Know

 "Question 4": Limited Legalization and Regulation of Certain Natural Psychedelic Substances

-The proposed law is focused on the limited legalization and regulation of natural psychedelic drugs, such as psilocybin and psilocin, and several other compounds like mescaline, DMT, and ibogaine.
-If passed, it would allow individuals aged 21 and over to grow, possess, and use these substances under specific conditions, such as in an approved facility with licensed facilitators for supervised use.
+The proposed law is focused on the limited legalization and regulation of natural psychedelic drugs, such as psilocybin and psilocyn, and several other compounds like mescaline, DMT, and ibogaine.
+The law sought to establish a regulatory framework for the supervised medical use of these substances, creating a five-member Natural Psychedelic Substances Commission to oversee licensing and regulation.
+Additionally, it would have permitted individuals to possess and cultivate specific amounts of these substances for personal use.

 The law would prohibit retail sales but permit licensed facilities to offer supervised use and collect taxes on these transactions.
 Additionally, individuals would be allowed to grow psychedelic plants for personal use within a 12x12-foot space and possess limited amounts for personal consumption, including their own mushrooms.
 Local governments would have the ability to impose further restrictions on the operation of these licensed facilities, and municipalities could regulate or limit the personal use of these substances.